 Working in Partnership

-Helping Rhinos is running the exclusive adoption programme for Thandi and her family, including her youngest calf, Mtheto who was born in April 2019.
+Helping Rhinos is running the exclusive adoption programme for Thandi and her family, including her youngest calf, Siya who was born in January 2021.
 Funds raised through the adoption programme will be used to support the community projects and the work of the Kariega anti-poaching unit.

 In addition, Helping Rhinos will support the Kariega Foundation with the production of education materials for use in outreach programmes being run in the communities surrounding Kariega.